Aristoddle/ZorkAPI/README.md

 > **/save**: The name of the specific saveFile that the user is trying to load.
 After each turn in-game, the state is saved, the model object is updated, the game is closed, and the response is sent back to the user.
 Normally, that most-recent save is stored at a  location called `AutoSave`, but through an explicit save dialog (see below), they can also set fixed save points within the story.
 With the `/save` command, it is possible to load these older saves directly.

+###
+> ### Example Call

-### `/newGame?email=user_email&title=game_title`
+> `/newGame?email=user_email&title=game_title`

 > ### General Description:

-> This endpoint is called when a user first pings the server.
-If a user with the same email, or who has provided the same unique identifier, has already hit the system and begun to play games, this will return an object representing the set of (I decided to forgo formal security)
+> This endpoint is called when a user tries to load a game titled with the'New Game' placeholder.
+The server will init that game, delete any potential AutoSaves for the game, and move the AutoSave head to the first state in the game (move 0).
+This will allow the user to write to from that save file forward  in later `/action` calls.

 > ### Arguments: